A student loan deal for DACA recipients

 Proven Track Record

-Juno is the only organization that has successfully negotiated discounts for student loans on behalf of large groups of students.
-We’ve helped students and families borrow more than $540M+.
-We've also given away more than half a million dollars in cash back.
-Over 80,000 members have trusted Juno to negotiate more affordable student loans for them.
+Juno is the only organization that has successfully negotiated discounts for student loans on behalf of large, diverse groups of students.
+We’ve helped students and families borrow more than $978M+ at discounted rates.
+Over 200,482+ members have trusted Juno to negotiate more affordable student loans for them.

 By the numbers